Partnerships for Schools

 I am from the private sector

 With unprecedented government investment and a commitment to a 15-year programme to rebuild or renew every secondary school in the country, Building Schools for the Future (BSF) presents major long-term business opportunities all over England.
-Partnerships for Schools (PfS) and the Department for Children, Schools and Families want to help the private sector to achieve innovation and economies of scale, to plan long term and to develop a more standardised approach to drive efficiencies and improve quality.
+Partnerships for Schools (PfS) and the Department for Education want to help the private sector to achieve innovation and economies of scale, to plan long term and to develop a more standardised approach to drive efficiencies and improve quality.

 LEPs: